solana-labs/solana/docs/src/operations/setup-a-validator.md

 To create your validator vote account, you need to install the [Solana command line interface](../cli/index.md) on your local computer.

-You can either use [Solana's Install Tool](../cli/install.md#use-solanas-install-tool) section from the Solana docs to install the CLI, or alternatively, you can also [build from source](../cli/install.md#build-from-source).
+You can either use [Solana's Install Tool](../cli/install.md#use-solanas-install-tool) section from the within these docs to install the CLI, or alternatively, you can also [build from source](../cli/install.md#build-from-source).

 > Building from source is a great option for those that want a more secure and potentially more performant executable.